Kaleb-Wasierski/mms/README.md

-# mms
+# mms repo

- 1. Conversation Pipeline
+- The Conversation Pipeline

 1. Input: User sends a message.